 4

 • $\begingroup$ A lot depends on how long a unit of work on a core actually runs, before you incur the overhead of finalizing that task and getting another one started.
 It's best if each one can sail along for a good long time before having to do any synchronization.
-Also, I've seen slowdown when the number of processes exceeds the number of cores, because then it has to do swapping. $\endgroup$ Feb 19, 2014 at 21:29
+Also, I've seen slowdown when the number of processes exceeds the number of cores, because then it has to do swapping. $\endgroup$ Commented Feb 19, 2014 at 21:29

 • $\begingroup$ I'll take a look at how long the units of work run, but it should be fairly long, and when using gcc with openmp I set the wait policy to active, so that a thread doesn't necessarily yield the core.
 Most of the operations don't have any synchronization, and I'm using the nowait clause on my loops.
-I know that there are 12 real cores on the machines, so I could understand if using 10 cores was better, but again, the jump seems to be at 6, not 10 to 12. $\endgroup$ Feb 19, 2014 at 21:39
+I know that there are 12 real cores on the machines, so I could understand if using 10 cores was better, but again, the jump seems to be at 6, not 10 to 12. $\endgroup$ Commented Feb 19, 2014 at 21:39

 • $\begingroup$ How often do you lock/unlock in your parallel loops?
 Does each thread lock/unlock different variables or the same variable?
 It would help if you could localize the most expensive parallel bit using a profiler and describe what it does, and how it does it, in pseudo-code. $\endgroup$